Private Lives: Synopsis

 The next morning Amanda tries to sneak away early but is surprised to find Sibyl and Victor there.
 As they talk, Elyot enters, and he and Amanda start bickering again.
 It has been decided that neither of the new spouses will grant a divorce for a year, to give Amanda and Elyot time to confirm if this is really what they want.
 As tempers rise, Sibyl and Victor begin to bicker with each other, defending their respective spouses.
-Amanda and Elyot realise that Sibyl and Victor are as suited to each other as they are, forgive each another and sneak out, leaving the younger two together.
+Amanda and Elyot realise that Sibyl and Victor are as suited to each other as they are, forgive each other and sneak out, leaving the younger two together.
 As Elyot and Amanda tiptoe out, Victor and Sibyl have reached the point of mutual violence.